leangjia/blender_docs/trunk/blender_docs/manual/movie_clip/tracking/clip/properties/track/camera.rst

    accurate for the known focal length (but also take grid and annotations into account to prevent "impossible" distortion).

-   Radial distortion coefficients (K1-K4)
+   Radial Distortion Coefficients (K1 - K4)
-      The coefficients in lens distortion models work independent from each other and positive values will give a barrel distortion.
-Negative values give pincushion distortion.
+      The coefficients in lens distortion models work independent from each other.
+      Positive values will give a barrel distortion while negative values give a pincushion distortion.
-      A mixture of both negative and positive coefficients allow define more complicated mustache distortions or complex distortion, that is less common but not rare.
+      With a mixture of both negative and positive coefficients you can define more complicated mustache distortions or other complex distortions, that are less common but not rare.

       .. figure:: /images/movie_clip_tracking_clip_properties_track_camera_lens_distortion_k.png

-         Example of radial distortion for positive and negative K coefficients
+         Example of radial distortion for positive and negative K coefficients.

-   Tangential distortion coefficients (P1,P2)
+   Tangential Distortion Coefficients (P1, P2)
-      Work independent and allow compensate situations when sensor is not perpendicular to a group of lens.
+      Works independent and allow to compensate for situations when the sensor is not perpendicular to a group of lens.
+      The optical center (also called principal point) will be shifted (distorted) from the center of the sensor.
       P1 is used to compensate for sensor rotation in Z (vertical) axes, while P2 is for compensating sensor rotation in X (horizontal) axes.
-      Such distortions can be found in source from cameras with sensor stabilization system.
+      Such distortions can be found in sources from cameras with a sensor stabilization system.

       .. figure:: /images/movie_clip_tracking_clip_properties_track_camera_lens_distortions_p.png

-         Example of tangential distortion for P1, P2 coefficients
+         Example of tangential distortion for P coefficients.

-Optical Center (Principal Point) is important value in camera lens distortion, it can be shifted (distorted) from sensor center in images from cameras with sensor stabilization.
-And using correct values can increase quality of clip undistortion results.